top of page

 Once you begin to get a sense of what their priorities are for method characteristics, you can offer options based on their stated preferences.

-Refer to the information sandwich, or think in terms of the following: ask, tell, ask.
+Refer to the use ASA cycles, or think in terms of the following: ask, tell, ask.

 Whenever you give a piece of information, follow it with one of these sorts of questions: